jorgenpt/MiniSDLCPP/README.md

 # Mini SDL C++

-A minimalist library for cleaner SDL in C++.
+A set of typedefs for cleaner SDL in C++.

 ## Getting started